sulami/blog/content/pages/about-me.md

 both fiction and non-fiction.

 If you are in need of someone like me, contact me in any way you want to, although I prefer email.
 My email address is [sulami@peerwire.org](mailto:sulami@peerwire.org).
+I am also fairly often on the Nixers IRC (irc.iotek.org), just prefix your message with `sulami` and it will go into my inbox in case I am away.

 Here is my PGP-key, if you are into privacy: